serrif/website/main/about.md

       <h2>Who we are</h2>
     </div>
     <div class="usa-width-two-thirds">
       <p>As we say- a group of experienced and aspiring designers; developers, and engineers.
-We started in December of 2018 and have been building a creative platform, designed for everyone, since.</p>
+We started in December of 2018 and have been building a creative platform, designed for everyone since.</p>
     </div>
 </div>